YashB63/GFG-Daily-Questions/README.md

     The task is to connect the ropes with minimum cost.
     Given N size array arr[] contains the lengths of the ropes.

+Day 108:

+  Q1: Sum of nodes on the longest path from root to leaf node:

+    Given a binary tree having n nodes.
+    Find the sum of all nodes on the longest path from root to any leaf node.
+If two or more paths compete for the longest path, then the path having maximum sum of nodes will be considered.

+  Q2: Remove duplicates from an unsorted linked list:

+    Given an unsorted linked list of N nodes.
+    The task is to remove duplicate elements from this unsorted Linked List.

+    When a value appears in multiple nodes, the node which appeared first should be kept, all others duplicates are to be removed.

+  Q3: Sum Tree:

+    Given a Binary Tree.
+Return true if, for every node X in the tree other than the leaves, its value is equal to the sum of its left subtree's value and its right subtree's value.

+    Else return false.

+    An empty tree is also a Sum Tree as the sum of an empty tree can be considered to be 0.

+    A leaf node is also considered a Sum Tree.